salesforce/bazel-eclipse/docs/dev/dev_guide.md

 ### Precheckin Procedure

-1. Run the tests via the Bazel build before submitting a PR, as there is no CI system to catch a mistake. ```bazel test //...```
+1. Run the tests via the Bazel build before submitting a PR, as there is no CI system to catch a mistake. ```mvn clean package```
 2. Make sure the feature builds correctly from the Eclipse SDK
 3. Run the feature from the Eclipse SDK (*Run* -> *Run As* -> *Inner Eclipse*).
 Import a Bazel workspace to test it.
 4. If you are making big changes, try also to run the feature from a non-SDK install.
 You will do this by installing the feature updatesite zip file.
 See the *Testing with a Plain Eclipse Install* section below.
 Import a Bazel workspace to test it.

 ### CI

-Within Salesforce, we run CI builds against the Git repo.
-Due to security limitations, we cannot expose these jobs to the public.
+We use [GitHub Actions](https://github.com/salesforce/bazel-eclipse/actions) for our CI system.

 ### Releasing the Feature